ungoogled-software/ungoogled-chromium/README.md

 ## Contributing, Reporting, Contacting

 Use the [Issue Tracker](//github.com/Eloston/ungoogled-chromium/issues) for problems, suggestions, and questions.
-There is also a [Gitter chat room](https://gitter.im/ungoogled-software/Lobby) that serves the same purpose.
+There is also a [Gitter chat room](https://gitter.im/ungoogled-software/Lobby) for those who want a real-time discussion.

-Contributors are welcome!

-If you are interested in making a change, I, Eloston, encourage you to submit a pull request.
-Please read the Pull requests section below for submission guidelines.
-* Additionally, issues marked with the `help wanted` tag are changes I need others to help with.
-Please read the issue's comment thread for more details on what needs to be done.
+Contributions of many kinds are welcome!
+For pull requests, please read the guidelines below first.
+Additionally, issues marked with the `help wanted` tag are changes that needs discussion or assistance.

-### Pull requests
+### Pull request guidelines

-Pull requests are also welcome.
-Here are some guidelines:
-* Changes that fix certain configurations or add small features and do not break compatibility are generally okay
+* Minor changes, such as bug fixes, documentation fixes, or small feature additions, will generally not need prior approval.
-* Larger changes, such as those that change `buildlib`, should be proposed through an issue first before submitting a pull request.
+* More significant changes should be proposed through an issue first, where it can be discussed publically and then approved.
-* When in doubt, propose the idea through an issue first.
+* When in doubt, create an issue first.

 ## Credits